 Congratulations, you made it to the end of the tutorial!
 Now if you are game, why not try out our Basque Country -inspired Warm Squid and Potato Salad recipe?

-If you enjoyed this tutorial on How to Clean Squid, do check out our growing collection of Video Tutorials!
+If you enjoyed this tutorial on How to Clean Squid, do check out our growing collection of How To Tutorials!

 100: Marketing Survival Skills